Moving to Australia from UK.

 Crime data is reported in the Numbeo crime index Australia.

-Cost of Living in Australia for UK Expats
+Cost of Living in Australia for UK Nationals

 Understanding the Australia cost of living vs UK helps you budget for housing, groceries and the average cost of a home in Australia before you move.
 Overall, living costs are comparable to the UK, though they vary by city.
 Sydney and Melbourne are the most expensive, while Adelaide, Perth and regional areas offer more affordable housing and daily expenses.